 All prizes are the responsibility of the winners.
 All incidental or consequential expenses are the responsibility of the winners.

-The leaderboards will be updated on the fishdonkey platform, as fish are submitted.
+The leaderboards will be updated throughout the tournament, as fish are submitted.
 All entries remain unofficial until verified by the tournament director.

 The tournament director reserves the right to verify that fish submissions are accurate and that they were legally caught within tournament boundaries.